Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Introduction

 Mean-field theories are a fundamental conceptual tool in the study of interacting particle systems.
 The ideas originated in statistical physics and quantum mechanics as a technique to reduce many-body problems---in fluids, condensed matter, and disordered systems---to effective one-body problems \cite[see][]{Parisi2007, kadanoff2009more}.
 The theory was extensively developed in the context of general classes of stochastic processes, and has since been widely applied across many scientific domains \cite[see][for a review of theory and applications]{MR4489768, MR4489769}.

 Motivated by the setting of GC evolutionary dynamics described above, with population-level interaction among many fate-mapped lineages, we set out to develop a mean-field model that couples the birth and death rates in a focal MTBDP (with $d$ types) to the empirical distribution of states---i.e., the \emph{mean-field}---over an exchangeable system of $N$ replica MTBDPs.
-More concretely, this empirical distribution process is a stochastic process taking values in the space of probability measures on $\mathbb{N}_0^d$, where $\N_0$ denotes the non-negative integers: the mass assigned by this measure-valued process at time $t \ge 0$ to a vector $\by = (y_1, y_2, \ldots, y_d) \in \mathbb{N}_0^d$ is the proportion of replica processes (including the focal process) that have $y_k$ individuals of type $k$ for $1 \le k \le d$.
+More concretely, this empirical distribution process is a stochastic process taking values in the space of probability measures on $\mathbb{N}_0^\typ$, where $\N_0$ denotes the non-negative integers: the mass assigned by this measure-valued process at time $t \ge 0$ to a vector $\by = (y_1, y_2, \ldots, y_\typ) \in \mathbb{N}_0^\typ$ is the proportion of replica processes (including the focal process) that have $y_k$ individuals of type $k$ for $1 \le k \le \typ$.

-We use \emph{propagation of chaos} theory \cite[see][for surveys of this vast area and references to its many applications]{MR4489768, MR4489769, Sznitman1991} to prove that the empirical distribution process of the $N$ replicas converges to a deterministic probability measure-valued flow as $N \to \infty$.
-In this limit, the replicas effectively decouple, and the focal process can instead be said to couple to a deterministic external field.
+We prove that the empirical distribution process of the $N$ replicas converges to a deterministic probability measure-valued flow as $N \to \infty$.
+Using the \emph{propagation of chaos} theory \cite[see][for surveys of this vast area and references to its many applications]{MR4489768, MR4489769, Sznitman1991} we moreover show that in this limit, the replicas effectively decouple, and the focal process can instead be said to couple to a deterministic external field.
 This external field is \emph{self-consistent} in the sense that, at any time $t \ge 0$, it is given by the very distribution of the state of the focal process.
-We calculate self-consistent fields using a fixed-point technique, whereby successively solving a sequence of linear systems converges to the desired solution of the nonlinear system \cite[as classified in][we seek level-3 fixed-points]{yasodharan2021four}.
-While this introduces nonlinearity in the forward equations of the focal process, a key feature of this limit is that it restores branch factorization in the phylogenetic birth-death model setting, allowing for tractable phylodynamic models with interactions.
+We calculate self-consistent fields by solving limiting nonlinear forward equations for the focal process.
+A key feature of this limit is that it restores message-passing likelihoods in the phylogenetic birth-death model setting, allowing for tractable phylodynamic models with interactions.